ukalto/30DayHackerRankChallenge/README.md

-# 30 Day HackerRank Challenge
+# 30 Day HackerRank Challenge in Python

 I just started learning Python and thought it would be interesting doing this challenge with a new language.